 The old palace was first built in the Lichawi Dynasty (464-879) before the 13th century, but it was not yet a palace at that time, and its scale was small.
 As a result, the history of Kathmandu Palace Square can be traced back to the 13th century.

 After the death of King Jayayakshya Malla (1428-1482) in 1482, three of his sons held their own sides in the Kathmandu Valley and make themselves kings.
-Since then, Malla Kingdom has divided into three, Kantipur(now Kathmandu), Bhadgaon, and Patan.
+Since then, Malla Kingdom has been divided into three, Kantipur(now Kathmandu), Bhadgaon, and Patan.
 The kings of Malla have respected Hinduism and believed that everything was bestowed by God.
 In order to compete for the favor of the gods, the Three Kingdoms continued to build temples and launched architectural competitions.
 Three palace squares were built respectively in Kathmandu, Patan, and Bhadgaon.

 In 1769, King Narayan-Shah occupied the Kathmandu Valley and added four observation towers to the southeast of the square.
 All the successive kings of the Shah Dynasty lived in Hanuman Dhoka Palace until they moved to the new palace in 1886.
 However, major ceremonies such as the king's coronation are still held here.

 After the continuous expansion in the Malla Dynasty and the Shah Dynasty, Kathmandu Durbar Square formed a complex of buildings consisting of 3 large open spaces and more than 50 palaces and temples.
 It can be said that the square in Kathmandu covers the classical Newari (the indigenous people of the Kathmandu Valley) buildings from the 16th to the 19th century, including the temple and palace.